Enjoy the music of Éiníní!

 Our new CD is available!
 On the Wing, including ten songs and our musical story, 'The Story of Lúsmor,' is now available in our online store!
 You can also purchase it from us in person at any of our performances!

-We have performed for the last five years at the University of Oklahoma Medieval Fair in Norman, from 2014 to 2018.
+We have performed for the last six years at the University of Oklahoma Medieval Fair in Norman, from 2014 to 2019.
 We look forward to performing there again many times in the future!

 Other performances include:

 - Cowley County Renaissance Festival - 2014 Harvest Festival

 - Grand Lakes Renaissance Festival - 2015 to 2016